Welcome to the Rocky Mountain Chapter of

 Think South: Early Exploration and New Research in West Antarctica and the Thwaites “Doomsday” Glacier

 in EventsThe United States Antarctic Service Expedition (1939-1941), also known as Richard Byrd’s Third Antarctic Expedition, is often left out of timelines and history books.
 While the expedition was cut short by World War II, it made compelling discoveries of huge swaths of the continent.
-Byrd was one of the most important figures of twentieth century […] Explore more…
+Byrd was one of the most important figures of twentieth century exploration.
+Leilani Henry’s father, George W. Gibbs, Jr., participated as a crew member on one of the expedition ships, the USS Bear.
+Gibbs became the first person of his race to step on Antarctica.
+The expedition had 125 men and 80 dogs.
+Fifty-nine of the… Explore more…

 -